OUR HISTORY IS HOUSTON’S HISTORY

 1970s-1980s

-During the late 1960s, statistics reflect that 80% of the agency’s clients were white, 14.6% African-American and 4.5% “Latin-American.”
+During the late 1960s, statistics reflect that 80% of the agency’s clients were white, 14.6% Black, and 4.5% “Latin-American.”
 But a more noticeable and longer-lasting demographic change happened in the 1970s when the face and voice of the city changed.
 The Hispanic community experienced a huge period of growth, leading Family Houston to establish a Spanish-only center.
 As the Hispanic community continued to grow, Family Services closed this single-language center and began employing bi-lingual staff across the city.

 1970s-1980s

-During the late 1960s, statistics reflect that 80% of the agency’s clients were white, 14.6% African-American and 4.5% “Latin-American.”
+During the late 1960s, statistics reflect that 80% of the agency’s clients were white, 14.6% Black, and 4.5% “Latin-American.”
 But a more noticeable and longer-lasting demographic change happened in the 1970s when the face and voice of the city changed.
 The Hispanic community experienced a huge period of growth, leading Family Houston to establish a Spanish-only center.
 As the Hispanic community continued to grow, Family Services closed this single-language center and began employing bi-lingual staff across the city.

 Also in the 1970s and ‘80s, schools began seeing an increase in student dropout rates.
 To help curb this serious problem, Family Houston reached out to students and their families and became one of the first nonprofit organizations to provide mental health counselors in Houston-area schools.